1993 Academy Awards®

 Denzel Washington was denied an acting nomination for his performance as black, ambulance-chasing defense lawyer Joe Miller (opposite Best Actor-winning Tom Hanks) in Philadelphia, as was Jeff Bridges for his role as post-traumatic stress disorder victim Max Klein in Weir's Fearless, and Arnold Schwarzenegger as fictional action hero film character Sgt.
 Jack Slater (and himself) in Last Action Hero.
 Although nominated for Remains of the Day, Anthony Hopkins should also have been nominated for his role as Christian novelist C.S.
 Lewis in Shadowlands (a film mostly neglected by the Academy).
 And Matthew McConaughey was un-nominated for his memorable performance as the seasoned suitor named Wooderson of Texas high school girls in Dazed and Confused.

 An emerging romantic comedy masterpiece, Groundhog Day, struck out for Oscar nominations.
-There was no recognition for director/screenwriter Harold Ramis, or for actor Bill Murray's superb characterization as TV weatherman Phil who was forced to repeat the same day over and over again, and (supporting) actress Andie MacDowell as TV producer Rita (Phil's love interest).
+There was no recognition for director/screenwriter Harold Ramis, or for actor Bill Murray's superb characterization as TV weatherman Phil who was forced to repeat the same day over and over again in an endless loop, and (supporting) actress Andie MacDowell as TV producer Rita (Phil's love interest).
 Composer John Williams' musical score for Jurassic Park was also not nominated.